-This process was introduced in 2008 to ensure that all shooters using MoD ranges meet a high standard in terms of shooting skills.
+This process was introduced in 2008 to ensure that all shooters using MoD ranges met a high standard in terms of shooting skills.

-The NRA formulated the process because it is the National Governing Body of target shooting sports in the UK and therefore implemented the process at Bisley.
 It is a requirement that a Shooter Certification Card (SCC) be presented to the range staff at the Range Office before you can be let out on the ranges once you have passed this course.
 If you join an affiliated club to the NRA and that club shoots on Military Ranges, you will have to show your issued card to whoever is organising the event.
-Be aware that Range Wardens do visit ranges periodically and will demand all present to show their cards.
+Be aware that Range Wardens do visit ranges periodically and will demand all present show their cards.
 If they find missing cards OUTSIDE of probationary training or assessment processes, they will probably ask the entire club to leave the range and there will be a formal investigation.
 The club will be banned from using the range until the military authorities are satisfied of an outcome.